trane-project/trane-math/courses/olympiads/aops/aops_1/course_instructions.md

 - Solve AOPS1, Exercise 1-1.
 - Review AOPS1, Example 1-1.
-- Review the definition of fractional exponents in AOPS1, Section 1.2.
+- Review the definition of fractional exponents in AOPS1, Chapter 1.2.
 - Solve AOPS1, Chapter 1, Problem 3.

 Refer to the README.md file at the root of the repository for more general information on how to use